MRC Postdoctoral Research Scientist

 The MRC London Institute of Medical Sciences is a research institute within UK Research and Innovation.
 UK Research and Innovation is a new entity that brings together nine partners to create an independent organisation with a strong voice for research and innovation, more information can be found at www.ukri.org

-For full details of this post and to complete an online application, visit https://mrc.tal.net/vx/lang-en-GB/appcentre-1/candidate/postings/1200 and upload your CV, names and contacts of two scientific references along with a covering letter stating why you are applying for this role (providing evidence against the requirements of the job and your motivation).
-Please quote reference number LMS – 1073.
+For full details of this post and to complete an online application please visit https://mrc.tal.net/vx/lang-en-GB/appcentre-1/candidate/postings/1295 and upload your CV, names and contacts of two scientific references along with a covering letter stating why you are applying for this role (providing evidence against the requirements of the job as per the job description and person specification).
+Please quote reference number LMS 1154.

 *Salary quoted is inclusive of London weighting.
 Additional allowances comprise a £1,000 lump sum Settlement Allowance plus a yearly Training Allowance of £850 in the first year, paid in monthly instalments.
 The Training Allowance increases to £1,300 in year two, and £1,800 in the third year.